 The ICOH is recognised by the United Nations as a non-governmental organisation (NGO) and has close working relationships with ILO, WHO, UNEP and ISSA.
 Its official languages are English and French.
 The most visible activities of ICOH are the triennial World Congresses on Occupational Health, which are usually attended by some 3,000 participants.
-The 2000 Congress was held in Singapore, the 2003 Congress in Iguassu Falls (Brazil), the 2006 Centennial Congress was held in Milan (Italy), the 2009 Congress was held in Cape Town (South Africa), the 2012 Congress in Cancun (Mexico), the 2015 Congress is scheduled in Seoul (Rep. of Korea) while the 2018 Congress venue shall be Dublin (Ireland).
-ICOH has 35 Scientific Committees.
+The 2000 Congress was held in Singapore, the 2003 Congress in Iguassu Falls (Brazil), the 2006 Centennial Congress was held in Milan (Italy), the 2009 Congress was held in Cape Town (South Africa), the 2012 Congress in Cancun (Mexico), the 2015 Congress was held in Seoul (Rep. of Korea), the 2018 Congress venue shall be Dublin (Ireland) while the 2021 Congress will be in Melbourne (Australia).
+ICOH has 37 Scientific Committees.
 Most of these committees have regular symposia, scientific monographs and review the abstracts submitted to the International Congresses.

 To be able to serve the ICOH members in the most accurate way, several Committees have been established: a Finance Committee, an Ethics and Transparency Committee, a Scientific Advisory Committee.
 Furthermore, there are several Task Groups on: Information, Membership, Constitution Bye-laws and Guidelines, Social Determinants and Occupational Health and a Network on International Communication and Information Technology.
 Four working groups have been established on: Occupational Infectious Agents, Participatory Approaches in Occupational Health, Implementation of the Global Strategy of Occupational Health for All with a special reference to global ban of asbestos, Elimination of Asbestos-related Diseases and Infectious diseases, Young Workers and Child Labour.